lucasschmidtc/Undergraduate-Research/README.md

 From the words (rectangles of images) outputted by the previous process, the feature extraction and clustering workflow was:

-1. [From each word extract 3 time series](https://github.com/lucasschmidtc/Undergraduate-Research/blob/master/featureClustering/timeSeries.png): one to the bottom and upper silhouette of the word, and a final one that counts the amount of transition from black to white ink (per column of pixels).
-The use of time series is justified by the observation that one writtes from left to right, thus the pixels have a weak time relation.
+1. [From each word extract 3 time series](https://github.com/lucasschmidtc/Undergraduate-Research/blob/master/featureClustering/timeSeries.png): one from the bottom silhouette of the word, a second from the upper silhouette and a final one that counts the amount of transition from black to white ink (per column of pixels).
+The use of time series is justified by the observation that one writes from left to right, thus the pixels have a weak time relation.
 2. From the time series of each word compute its dissimilarity to every other word by using the [Dynamic Time Warping](https://en.wikipedia.org/wiki/Dynamic_time_warping) technique.
 3. Apply a Hierarchical clustering algorithm to obtain the dendogram.
 The [poster](https://github.com/lucasschmidtc/Undergraduate-Research/blob/master/poster-wordContour-siicusp-PT_BR.pdf) contains an image that illustrates this whole process.